gunnicom/SuiteDAV/README.md

 Keep in mind, this code is just a copy of an Example for SabreDAV with hackish adaption to SuiteCRM, so use it at your own risk and don't blame us if it eats your children.

 To install:
-- copy files from folder custom/DAVServer to your SuiteCRM installation (Folder custom/DAVServer)
 - Change your composer.json (within the SuiteCRM folder) adding "sabre/dav": "*" at the end of "require" section adding "phpunit/phpunit": "^8.0" at the end of "require-dev" section for developers